Susanne85/noteTaker/README.md

 **Susanne's Note Taker**

-This application demonstrates my skil in creater a application which allows a user to view, enter and delete their notes.
+This application allows a user to view, enter and delete their notes.
+The application allows a user to enter a title for their note as well as additional text.
 The notes are saved in a file on the server

 **Link**